|

 CHARITY: English

-name derived from the word, charity, one of the three
+name derived from the vocabulary word charity,

-cardinal virtues, itself from Latin caritas, from
+from Latin caritas, from carus, meaning

 CHARLA: